Lewiscowles1986/exercism-go-track/exercises/concept/bird-watcher/.docs/instructions.md

 You realized that all the time you were trying to keep track of the birds, there was one bird that was hiding in a far corner of the garden.

-You figured out that this bird always spent every second day in your garden.
+You figured out that this bird returned to your garden every other day, starting with the first.

 You do not know exactly where it was in between those days but definitely not in your garden.

-Your bird watcher intuition also tells you that the bird was in your garden on the first day that you tracked in your list.

 Given this new information, write a function `FixBirdCountLog` that takes a slice of birds counted per day as an argument and returns the slice after correcting the counting mistake.